dkarageorgiou/k8s_lab/README.md

 ## Scope

-Builds a kubernetes cluster that consist of 1 master node and 2 workers in AWS
+Builds a kubernetes cluster that consist of 1 master node and 2 workers in AWS, using an ubuntu image as t2.medium (expect a cost of ~EUR 3 / 24 hours of usage)

 ## Requirements